-The Milgram experiment focused on the power of obedience to authority.
-There have been many controversial experiments in psychology history, including Milgram’s classic obedience experiment.
+The Milgram obedience experiment focused on the power of obedience to authority.
+There have been many controversial psychological experiments in psychology history, including Milgram’s classic obedience experiment.
 The experiment was considered so controversial, in fact, that most assume that such a study could never be carried out today thanks to ethical guidelines, institutional review boards, and concern for participant welfare.

 Yet Milgram’s experiment and his results have been replicated several times in recent years.